RustCrypto/block-ciphers/README.md

 ## Warnings

-Currently only AES crates provide constant-time implementations.
+Currently only the `aes` crate provides constant-time implementation.
-If you do not really know what you are doing it's generally recommended not to use other cipher implementations in this repository.
+If you do not really know what you are doing, it's generally recommended not to use other cipher implementations in this repository.

-Additionally crates in this repository have not yet received any formal cryptographic and security reviews.
+Additionally, crates in this repository have not yet received any formal cryptographic and security reviews.

 **USE AT YOUR OWN RISK.**